eirikhanssen/jats2epub/README/install-windows.md

 ## 6. First run
 If you made it this far, you're ready to start using jats2epub on windows.

-PS: Don't be scared of all the text that flows on the screen ;)
+Don't be scared of all the text that flows on the screen ;)

 It can be helpful for troubleshooting

 - Navigate to the jats2epub folder with windows explorer
 - Double click the file **ClickMeToStart.bat**